 The court also accepted evidence that Morgan had knowledge of hacking, including incidents where he allegedly laughed while listening to a private voicemail from Paul McCartney.

-MGN has since settled hundreds of claims related to phone hacking, including those by Prince Harry, who was awarded damages after the court found he had been targeted.
+MGN / Trinity Mirror has since settled hundreds of claims related to phone hacking, including those by Prince Harry, who was awarded damages after the court found he had been targeted.

 The company has acknowledged historical wrongdoing and apologised unreservedly, paying compensation to victims.

-As of November 2024, MGN was facing 101 additional phone-hacking lawsuits, indicating the ongoing legal fallout from the scandal.
+As of November 2024, MGN / Trinity Mirror was facing 101 additional phone-hacking lawsuits, indicating the ongoing legal fallout from the scandal.

 You raise a valid point.
 While the official reason for Trinity Mirror’s 2018 rebrand to Reach plc was to reflect its expanded media portfolio after acquiring the Daily Express and regional titles, the timing and context suggest the phone-hacking scandal played a significant role.